pmndrs/jotai/docs/async.md

 This doc describes about the behavior with async.

+# async

+`Async` is a `utility module` which provides straight-forward, powerful functions for working with asynchronous JavaScript.
+Although originally designed for use with Node.js and installable via npm i async, it can also be used directly in the browser.

+Async is also installable via:

+`yarn: yarn add async`

+# async function
+Async provides around 70 functions that include the usual 'functional' suspects (map, reduce, filter, each…) as well as some common patterns for asynchronous control flow (parallel, series, waterfall…).
+All these functions assume you follow the Node.js convention of providing a single callback as the last argument of your asynchronous function -- a callback which expects an Error as its first argument -- and calling the callback once.

+You can also pass async functions to Async methods, instead of callback-accepting functions.

+# example
+    ```js
+    async.map(['file1','file2','file3'], fs.stat, function(err, results) {
+        // results is now an array of stats for each file
+    });

+    async.filter(['file1','file2','file3'], function(filePath, callback) {
+    fs.access(filePath, function(err) {
+        callback(null, !err)
+     });
+    }, function(err, results) {
+        // results now equals an array of the existing files
+    });

+    async.parallel([
+        function(callback) { ... },
+        function(callback) { ... }
+    ], function(err, results) {
+        // optional callback
+    });

+    async.series([
+        function(callback) { ... },
+        function(callback) { ... }
+    ]);
+    ```

 ## Some notes

 - You need to wrap components with `<Suspense>` inside `<Provider>`.